 Another cheap option for feeding deer is hay.
 Hay is also relatively inexpensive and can be easily sourced from local farmers or online retailers.
 Deer will also enjoy eating hay, making it another great option for those looking to provide them with a healthy and affordable meal.

-Remember to only feed either of these in moderation – you don’t want to overdo it.
+Remember to only feed any of these in moderation – you don’t want to overdo it.

 Advantages and Disadvantages of Feeding Deer